LS - Liberal Studies

 LS 401.
 Senior Project.
 4 Credits.
 (4 Sem) F,S

-PREREQUISITE: Senior status and Foreign language/Foundation courses completed.
+PREREQUISITE: Senior status, Foreign language/Foundation courses completed, and department consent required.

 Senior capstone course.
 Opportunity for Liberal Studies majors to apply knowledge and experiences acquired throughout the program in researching and designing solutions to contemporary public policy issues.

 LS 411.
 Sustainability & Human Values.
 3 Credits.
 (3 Lec) S

 This course examines sustainability historically and from a contemporary cultural values perspective as a moral, ethical, and philosophical, and practical question in the context of current issues such as conservation, alternative energy, local foods, local economy, and the community deal.

 LS 450.
 Evolution and Public Opinion.
 3 Credits.
 (1 Lec, 2 Rec) S

 This course will explore what evolution is and how it works.
 We will examine the creationist and Intelligent Design arguments against evolution, as well as the implications of this debate on public education and the public perception of science.

 LS 451.
 Film, Photos, and Culture: A Global Perspective.
 3 Credits.
 (3 Sem) S